 You can shorten your email URLs using URL shorteners like bit.ly or goo.gl.

-8. Use call to action buttons
+Use call to action buttons

-Most email marketing software have specially designed call to action buttons.
+Most email marketing software has specially designed call to action buttons.
 You should include at least one call to action button at the end of your email hinting the reader what she/he is intended to do after the email.

 Your call to action button should also include an “alt text” as we do for images in out blog posts.
 This will ensure your subscribers see a text in case the call to action images doesn’t load.